kirkgo/simple-crm/README.md

 ### How to use it ###

+In *config/* folder you will find three examples of database.yml file:

+* database.yml.postgresql for PostgreSQL
+* database.yml.mysql for MySQL
+* database.yml.sqlite for SQLite3

-Choose your database in *config/* and rename the file to *database.yml*.
-Run the commands below:
+Choose your database and rename the file to *database.yml*.
+Do not forget to uncomment the line referring to your database in Gemfile.
+After doing this, run the following commands:

 ````
 $ rake db:create